 Purple Patch Team,

 Here we are.
 These are uncertain times and, with it, the strange feeling of living through a moment in history, which sometimes feels more like a movie than reality.
-I write this hours before San Francisco goes into ‘shelter in place,’ with the coming days and weeks holding nothing but a guess.
 It is undoubtedly stressful for all, but it is something that we can and will unite around and navigate through.
 As the leaders of Purple Patch, Kelli and I want to share some important thoughts and considerations with all of you, and invite you to join us in a commitment to resilience and performance as we collectively drive forward through this.

 Training and Performance -- Now: Many of us have lost our compass -- events canceled, training roadmap destroyed, access completely evolved and limited.
 It is normal to have a phase of despair, frustration, and declining motivation.
 Surely there are more important things to worry about right now than selfish training?
 Maybe, but it remains critical.
 We no longer chase PRs and finish lines.
 We chase resilience and health -- both mental and physical: